 RTM Advisory Board

-- Mary Quinn Ramer, vice president of tourism marketing at VisitLex
+- Mary Quinn Ramer, President, VisitLex

-The department is also an academic unit within UK’s School of Human Environmental Sciences.
+The Retailing and Tourism Management Department is an academic unit in the College of Agriculture, Food and Environment.
 Students have the option to enroll in degree programs in merchandising, apparel and textiles or hospitality management and tourism.
 Graduates of the department are employed in many diverse fields including food service management, hotel management, tourism, purchasing, event planning, retailing and apparel testing.

 “The industries we serve change rapidly,” said Vanessa Jackson, department chair.
 “We need the support of professionals in the field to help us maintain excellence.”